Šušara

 Šušara (Шушара; Fejértelep; Schuschara) is a village in Serbia.
 It is situated in the Vršac municipality, in the South Banat District, Vojvodina province.
 The village has a Hungarian ethnic majority (64.09%) and its population numbering 319 people (2002 census).

 Population

-In the settlement Susara 296 adult inhabitants, the average age of the population live is 40.9 years (39.3 for men and 42.5 for women).
+In the settlement Susara's 296 adult inhabitants, the average age of the population is 40.9 years (39.3 for men and 42.5 for women).
 The village has 139 households, the average number of members per household is 2.71.